 Math 116 (Calculus II) is a less theoretical course which covers much of the same material.
 Math 156 (Applied Honors Calculus II) is more application based, but covers much of the same material.

 Math 285 (Honors Calculus III) is the natural sequel.

 Math 214 - Linear Algebra

-Prerequisites: Math 115 and 116 Frequency: Fall (I), Winter (II) Student Body: Engineering students, particularly in Industrial and Operations Engineering Credit: 4 Credits.
-No credit granted to those who have completed or are enrolled in Math 217, 417, 419, or 420.
-Recent Texts: Linear Algebra with Applications (4th edition) by Bretscher
+Student Body: Engineering students, particularly in Industrial and are enrolled in Math 217, 417, 419, or 420.